Oneida Indian Nation: Potential pact between Oneida County and the OIN in 2009

 On May 8, 2009, Anthony Picente, Oneida County Executive, announced a pact between Oneida County and the OIN.
 The Oneida County Board of Legislators and the State legislature would have had to approve this pact within the next 60 days.
 If this pact had been approved, the OIN would have paid $55 million to Oneida County over the next 10 years, beginning with a $30 million lump sum payment the same year.
 Additionally, the OIN would have made make Silver Covenant Grants for the next five years, in order to apply for more trust land without county opposition.
 In return for this, the county would have agreed to drop its lawsuits and satisfy all pending tax lien and tax foreclosure proceedings.
 The OIN would have agreed to impose a sales tax on all businesses situated on its lands equal to Oneida County's sales tax rate.
 This OIN sales tax would have been imposed on all non-Indian patrons as well as tribal members.

 The pact would have required the Oneida County Sheriff and the OIN Police Department to negotiate a law enforcement pact to settle questions of jurisdictional authority and operations.
 On May 27, 2009, the County Board of Legislators rejected the proposed pact, citing many reasons for rejecting the proposed agreement.

 2013 landmark agreement between New York State, Madison and Oneida Counties, and the OIN

+On May 16, 2013, Governor Andrew Cuomo announced that the OIN reached a settlement agreement between the state, and Oneida and Madison counties.
+The agreement resolved multiple legal issues between the parties.
+Pursuant to the agreement, the OIN would pay 25% of its revenue to the State, a quarter of which is paid to Oneida County and Madison County.
+These monies are to offset any property and sales taxes the Counties would otherwise receive if the property remained on the tax rolls.

+The State and Madison and Oneida counties agree to withdraw their objections to the OIN's numerous land-trust applications, with a cap of 25000 acres that could ultimately be transferred into trust by the U.S. Federal Government.
+According to the agreement, all of the (potential total) 25,000 acres of OIN trust land would be within the physical boundaries of the reservation of the Oneida Nation as described in Article II of the Treaty of Canandaigua, 7 Stat.
+44 (1794).
+At the time of the 2013 Agreement, 4,366 acres of land were held in trust for the Nation.
+However, given that the State and Madison and Oneida counties agreed to withdraw their objections to the OIN's land-trust applications as part of the settlement, the OIN's applications were granted, therefore, the agreement effectively transferred an additional 13,004 acres of land to trust for the OIN, bringing the OIN's total trust land to 17,370 acres.
+As of 2022, the OIN has roughly 18,000 acres in trust.